What is Mesothelioma?

 Mesothelioma is extremely rare and its symptoms can often be mistaken for less severe conditions.
 For these reasons, doctors sometimes struggle to accurately diagnose mesothelioma in a timely manner.
 The only definitive way to diagnose mesothelioma is through a biopsy.

-Treatment is usually the same regardless of gender.
+Treatment is usually the same regardless of sex.
 However, due to hormonal differences in women, the outcomes are often better, as natural estrogen receptors may be influential in the fight against mesothelioma.

 How is mesothelioma treated?

 Mesothelioma is typically treated with a multimodal plan combining surgery, chemotherapy, and radiation.
 Emerging treatments such as immunotherapy are also being used in conjunction with traditional treatments to improve patient survival times and overall quality of life.

 What is involved in caring for someone with mesothelioma?

 Caregiving for someone with mesothelioma can be extremely challenging.
 Tasks to assist your loved one may include feeding, bathing, housekeeping, providing transportation to and from appointments, administering and tracking their medications, working with their cancer care team, providing support, and handling financial, insurance, and legal matters.

 As a caregiver, it’s important to make sure you are also caring for yourself, as the task can quickly become overwhelming.
 Remember: though it may feel isolating, you are not alone.
 There are many resources available to support you.

 What are clinical trials?
 How do I find them?

 Clinical trials provide researchers with the opportunity to test and observe potential new treatment options for consenting participants.
 While there is a certain level of risk when participating in clinical trials since the drugs in question are not yet FDA-approved, when successful, patients have found improved prognoses and better overall quality of life.